rorylinehan-agora/otel-demo/README.md

 ## Overview

-This is a self-contained proof of concept implemented using [this page](https://opentelemetry.io/docs/instrumentation/python/getting-started/).
+This is a self-contained proof of concept implemented using [this page](https://opentelemetry.io/docs/instrumentation/python/getting-started/), which contains additional explanations that may be useful to read.
 The demo uses Flask, but the instrumentation process is similar across different flavors, such as FastAPI.

 ## Usage